zumasys/docs/site/jbase/miscellaneous/jbase-fundamentals/README.md

 ### RUN Unnecessary

-Since all programs are cataloged (are executable referenced via `PATH`), the `RUN` verb is no longer needed, but is supported.
+Since all programs are cataloged (and are executable, referenced via `PATH`), the `RUN` verb is no longer needed, but is supported.

 It should be noted that: